rundeck/rundeck/docs/en/07-administration/07-chapter1.md

 (3) Restart rundeckd

-`sudo /etc/init.d/rundeckd restart`
+* RPM install: `sudo /etc/init.d/rundeckd restart`
+* Launcher install: `$RDECK_BASE/server/sbin/rundeckd restart`

-(4) Attempt to logon
+(4) Attempt to login

-If everything was configured correctly, you will be able to access RunDeck using your AD credentials.
+If everything was configured correctly, you will be able to access RunDeck using your credentials.
 If something did not go smoothly, look at `/var/log/rundeck/service.log` for stack traces that may indicate what is wrong.

 #### Communicating over secure ldap (ldaps://)